ogni90/sca-maven-plugin/README.md

   </reporting>
 </project>
 ```
 This can be limited to specific goals by adding the "goal" tag.
-The maven site lifecycle can be called by invoking
+The Maven site lifecycle can be called by invoking
 `mvn site`.

 ## Configuration